Staff Research Interests

 He has also written on various other ethics topics including: biomedical research, conjoined twins, futility, mental illness, passive euthanasia, and resource allocation.

 He is the holder of a Wellcome Senior Investigator Award (jointly with Professor Rosamund Scott of King’s College London) on reproductive donation (http://reproductivedonation.com/).

 My research interests fall across ethics, political theory and applied ethics.
 One of my main interests, in all three of these areas, is in the many facets of the concept of responsibility.
 In ethics, I also work on Kant, and in political theory, I have a special interest in Hannah Arendt.
-In applied ethics, I am involved in collaborative research on children, health and public policy, including the EU-funded project I.Family which investigates diet and health-related behaviours in a large cohort of families across Europe.
+In applied ethics, I have been involved in collaborative research on children, health and public policy, including the EU-funded project I.Family which investigated diet and health-related behaviours in a large cohort of families across Europe.
 I also work on ethical issues in collaborative design of public services, and have worked on ethical issues in biomedical research.